xigxog/kubefox/docs/quickstart.md

     Would you like to initialize the 'hello-world' KubeFox app? [y/N] y Enter URL for remote Git repo (optional):

+    info    You need to have a KubeFox platform instance running to deploy your components. info    Don't worry, 🦊 Fox can create one for you.
+    Would you like to create a KubeFox platform?
+[Y/n] y Enter the KubeFox platform's name (required): demo Enter the Kubernetes namespace of the KubeFox platform (default 'kubefox-demo'): kubefox-demo

     info    KubeFox app initialization complete!
     ```